Grambling State University welcomes members of the media to campus and University

 The University requests that filming in Fred C Hobdy Assembly Center and the Athletics Complex be limited to the lobby areas, unless an event that is open to the public is being held in another area.
 Otherwise, media must obtain permission from the Sports Information Director to film elsewhere in the building.
 Filming must not be disruptive.
 Media must refrain from disrupting areas where student-athletes are studying, training or dressing.

 Construction areas, while under the management of a contractor, remain University property.
-Media must request access from the Office of University Communications, or the Sports Information Director, to film at University construction sites.
+Media must request access from the Office of University Communications to film at University construction sites.

 Residence halls and other on-campus housing (e.g., apartments, University-owned/occupied homes) are not public facilities.
 Members of the media must obtain permission from the Office of University Communications to enter on-campus housing facilities.
 After permission has been obtained, the planned visit must be coordinated with the Director of Residential Life.

 Filming of living areas, which includes the hallways and lobbies, is not allowed without advanced approval from the Office of University Communications.

 A student’s individual room or suite can only be accessed by media upon invitation by the student who lives there and with:

 Broadcasts of radio shows from campus – other than by KGRM radio station – must be approved by and coordinated in advance with the Office of University Communications or the Sports Information Director.